Immaculate Reception: Playoff history

 The Oakland Raiders had been to the postseason four previous times.
 In 1967 they won the AFL Championship before losing Super Bowl II against the Green Bay Packers.
-The following three seasons they made it back to the AFL/AFC Championship Game, but lost to the eventual Super Bowl champions in all three instances (New York Jets in 1968, Kansas City Chiefs in 1969, Baltimore Colts in 1970).
+The following three seasons they made it back to the playoffs but lost to the eventual champions in all three instances (New York Jets in 1968, Kansas City Chiefs in 1969, Baltimore Colts in 1970).
 The "Immaculate Reception" game thus marked their return to the postseason after missing out on a playoff berth the year before.

 The Pittsburgh Steelers, on the other hand, had appeared in the postseason only once, losing against the Philadelphia Eagles, 21–0, in an NFL divisional playoff game on December 21, 1947.
 The Steelers' fortunes began to change, however, in 1969, when they hired head coach Chuck Noll, who won four Super Bowls in six years with the team between the 1974 and 1979 seasons.
 That streak began two years after the "Immaculate Reception" game.

 1972 season

 The 1972 season marked the third year after the AFL-NFL merger, which had the Steelers move to the newly formed American Football Conference despite not having been a member of the American Football League.
 Thus, this was the third year in which a playoff meeting between the Raiders and the Steelers could take place outside a Super Bowl.

 Having missed the playoffs the year before, the two teams met in the opening game of the season (on September 17), which Pittsburgh won, 34–28.
-In that game, the Steelers took leads of 17–0 and 27–7 on a blocked-punt return touchdown and two rushing touchdowns by Terry Bradshaw.
-Oakland fought back with three touchdowns in the fourth quarter, including a 70-yard touchdown pass from Daryle Lamonica to Mike Siani, but Pittsburgh prevailed.
+In that game, the Steelers took leads of 17–0 and 27–7 on a blocked-punt return touchdown and two rushing touchdowns by quarterback Terry Bradshaw.
+Oakland fought back with three touchdowns in the fourth quarter, including a 70-yard touchdown pass from quarterback Daryle Lamonica to wide receiver Mike Siani, but Pittsburgh prevailed.

 Both teams won their respective divisions.
-Pittsburgh's 11–3 record put them one game over the Cleveland Browns, who earned the AFC's wild-card spot, and Oakland's mark of 10–3–1 ousted the Kansas City Chiefs by 2½ games.
+Pittsburgh's 11–3 record put them one game over the Cleveland Browns, who earned the AFC's wild card spot, and Oakland's mark of 10–3–1 ousted the Kansas City Chiefs by 2½ games.
 Until 1975 the home teams in the playoffs were two of the three division champions decided based on a yearly divisional rotation.
-The Miami Dolphins hosted the wild-card team in the first round of the playoffs, which set up the matchup between Pittsburgh and Oakland.
+The Miami Dolphins hosted the wild card team in the first round of the playoffs, which set up the matchup between Pittsburgh and Oakland.